Macpherson Family

 Duncan Macpherson

 Duncan and Mary Macpherson left the highlands of Scotland in 1846 to start a new life in South Australia.
-Two years later they moved to the 13-year old Swan River Colony of Western Australia.
+Two years later they moved to the 13-year-old Swan River Colony of Western Australia.
 Duncan took up farming at Newcastle (now Toodyay) and with his wife raised a family of two daughters and seven sons.

 Duncan and his sons established a large pastoral station which they named Carnamah after a local freshwater spring.
-They bred sheep, cattle and horses which they sold after herding them all the way to Perth.
+They bred sheep, cattle and horses which they sold after herding them overland all the way to Perth.
 Their distant neighbours were the Nairn, Long and Cooke families of Noolooloo, Coorow and Arrino stations.

-Left: Duncan Macpherson (1818-1898)
+Above: Duncan Macpherson (1818-1898)

 Right: One of the tartans of Clan Macpherson

-Yarra Yarra Cottage
+Yarra Yarra Cottage in Carnamah

 Right: George Macpherson (1863-1904)